csmarshall/arris-modem-status/README.md

     downstream_power.labels(channel=ch.channel_id).set(float(ch.power.split()[0]))
 ```

+## Disclaimer

+This is an unofficial library not affiliated with ARRIS® or CommScope, Inc. ARRIS® is a registered trademark of CommScope, Inc.

+This is a personal project provided as-is under the MIT license.

 ## Found a Bug?
 Want a Feature? 🐛

 Open an issue!
 PRs welcome!
 The codebase is pretty clean thanks to the AI helping me follow best practices.